SAP/node-hdb/README.md

 ### Using Datetime types

-If you want to use datetime types in a prepared statement, be aware that strings like `'14.04.2016 12:41:11.215'` are not processed by the SAP HANA Database but by the node-hdb module.
+If you want to use DATETIME types in a prepared statement, be aware that strings like `'14.04.2016 12:41:11.215'` are not processed by the SAP HANA Database but by the node-hdb module.
-Therefore you must use the exact required format that would be returned by a selection made with this module.
+Therefore, you must use the exact required format that would be returned by a selection made with this module.
 The formats are:
 ```js